gustafsson96/projectdt207g-admin/README.md

 * Form with validation to add a new menu item with name, category, ingredients, price and vegan alternative (y/n).
 * Inline editing for updating a menu item with buttons to save or cancel.
 * Removing a menu item.
-* Feedback messages based on success/error.
+* Feedback messages based on container and success/error.
+* Viewing and deleting table reservations.
 * Logout button.

 ## Technologies Used